 - Nov.
-30, 2016 – Owners and players reach preliminary agreement for new CBA, the first time they have come to terms on a new labor deal before expiration of the current contract and largely out of the media spotlight.
+30, 2016 – Owners and players reach preliminary agreement for new CBA, just the second time they have come to terms on a new labor deal before expiration of the existing contract.

 Major League Baseball: MLB Commissioner Rob Manfred.

 Term: 2017 – December, 2021.

 Minimum Salary: The minimum salary increases to $535,000 in 2017, $545,000 in 2018, $555,000 in 2019, with cost-of-living increases in 2020 and 2021.